MarcArmbruster/WpfCommandAggregator/Home.md

 The WPF Command Aggregator is a solution to reduce WPF command definitions to an absolute minimum of code lines (only one per command).
 In addition, a BaseViewModel class (BaseVm) with an integrated command aggregator instance and the DependsOn attribute is supported.

+Since 07/2018 there is also a UWP version of the CommandAggregator: [UWP Command Aggregator](https://github.com/MarcArmbruster/UwpCommandAggregator)

 ## Versions
 - 1.0.0.0 : WPF Command Aggregator
 - 1.1.0.0 : HierarchyCommand added; Target framework version set to 4.5.1